kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

 ## Proposal
 This proposal presents adding two kinds of tags to the resources created by controller
-1. Controller tag
+1. Controller tags
 2. User tags

-### Controller tag
+### Controller tags
-A tag of format`sigs.k8s.io/cluster-api-provider-ibmcloud/cluster/<cluster-name>: owned` will be added by the controller to newly created cloud resources marking the resource as created by controller.
-During deletion phase the system will look for the presence of the tag inorder to proceed with deletion or to keep as it is.
+ Tags of format`powervs.cluster.x-k8s.io/owner: <cluster-name>` and `powervs.cluster.x-k8s.io/cluster-uuid: UUID` will be added by the controller to newly created cloud resources marking the resource as created by controller.
+During deletion phase the system will look for the presence of both the tags and match inorder to proceed with deletion or to keep as it is.
+UUID in tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` is cluster object ID
+ We will be adding two tags.
+Below are the cluster creation scenarios.
+ #### Creating a new cluster with infrastructure creation
+ - When resources will be created for new cluster in the cloud both the tags will be attached.
+ #### Creating a new cluster with existing cluster
+ - When cluster is created using existing resources, no tags will be attached.
+ #### Creating a new cluster with infra creation and resources already exist with same clusterName.
+ - So when new cluster creation is triggered with creating infrastructure.
+Since the resources are already present with same name in the cloud.
+It will lead to security issues Since there is a possibilty the existing resources in the cloud belong to different user.
+So to handle this case this tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` is added.
+Before creating the resource in the cloud, first will check this tag is matching `powervs.cluster.x-k8s.io/owner: <cluster-name>` since clusterName is same but this tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` won't match.
+So will error out to user that resources with similar name already exist, he has to provide different name.

 #### Following resources will be getting tagged